justindujardin/mathy/libraries/website/docs/rules/commutative_property.md

-The `Commutative Property` of numbers says that we can re-order two `addition` or `multiplication` terms such that one occurs before the other in the expression, without changing the value of the expression.
+The `Commutative Property` of numbers says that we can re-order two `addition` or `multiplication` terms so that one occurs before the other in the expression, without changing the value of the expression.

 The formulation of this property is the same for addition and multiplication: